 Increase Affordable Housing

-Outcome: Reduced time to placement for Victims of Family Violence and Choice-Based applicants.
+Desired outcome: Reduced time to placement for Victims of Family Violence and choice-based applicants.

-- Assisted 85 participants who received a Portable Housing Benefit through the provincially-funded "Survivors of Domestic Violence" pilot program who moved into housing faster through the use of portable rent supplements.
+- Received 86 potential applicants for the Portable Housing Benefit through the provincially-funded "Survivors of Domestic Violence" program and were able to assist 45 participants to receive the benefit.
+This resulted in 30 households moving into housing faster, through the use of portable rent supplements.